- What is a shareholders’ agreement?

 To link to shareholding to employment

-A Shareholders’ Agreement can go further and include a mechanism which sets different valuation mechanisms depending on the circumstances under which the relationship with the company comes to an end.
+A Shareholders’ Agreement can go further and include a mechanism that sets different valuation mechanisms depending on the circumstances under which the relationship with the company comes to an end.

 It is still very common for sophisticated investors to use a shareholders’ agreement, particularly where the shareholders are several companies entering into a joint venture.